xloem/transformers/README.md

 * [support](#gpt-j-6b) for GPT-J 6B
 * support for [openai](https://beta.openai.com/docs/api-reference/parameter-details) repetition penalty through parameters repetition_penalty_frequency and repetition_penalty_presence (affected by range, but not slope)
 * new config parameters for the gptneo flag: model_device (None for auto, "cpu", "cuda", "cuda:1", ...) and model_dtype ("fp32", "fp16", "bf16")
+* loading of model checkpoints in split format (m.pt and b*.pt)
+* "load_device" config.json option that allows specifying on which device checkpoints should be loaded using torch.load's map_location

 Protip: Make sure to call model.generate with `use_cache=True`.